michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 # S&P500 Index Return Direction Prediction
 ## Overview
-**Please notice that this project is for demonstration only and not intended for any investment advice.** <br />
-All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for validation. <br />

-In this project, we used machine learning algorithms and open-source data to **predict S&amp;P 500 index next-month return direction**.
+In this project, we applied machine learning algorithms to **predict S&amp;P 500 index next-month return direction** using open-source economic and fundamental data.
 The best prediction model achieved a prediction accuracy of **67.07%** (Ridge Regression) in the out-of-sample test set (August 2017 to May 2024).
-The summary statistics of prediction performance are shown here:
+The summary statistics of prediction performance are shown here.

 ![alt text](plots/dataframe2_pred_performance.png)

-Based on the prediction results, we built and backtested three long-short trading strategies, and the hypothetical performance of the strategies are shown below.
+Based on the prediction results, we built and backtested three long-short trading strategies and attached the hypothetical performance of the strategies here.

 ![alt text](plots/figure1_strategy_performance.png)

-The general workflow of the project is demonstrated below:
+The general workflow of the project can be demonstrated by the graph:

 ```mermaid
 flowchart TD